Coaching Model / Phase 5

 A man might go through the second reinvention pathway, move to an adjacent field, then four years later, take reinvention pathway four, and go through a ‘full’ reinvention to a different field.
 Alternatively, he might go through pathway four, do a full reinvention, and then return to a modified version of his previous career.

-The Goal of Each Pathway
+The Goals of Each Pathway

 Now, I’ll introduce omens.